 This rich and luscious dessert came about because I needed a special dessert for a St. Patrick's Day tasting menu.
-I was on a mission to use my favorite beer, Guinness, something I consider to be one of Ireland's gifts to the world.
-As the 17th of March drew closer, I looked for inspiration at my favorite Irish pub in Manhattan.
 The Drinks Every Man Should Know. ...stumbled upon yesterday was a list of interesting drinks.
 I told you guys that I'm wasting a lot of time nowadays looking at pretty pictures and interesting ideas on Pinterest.I already have a bunch of different boards for all kinds of stuff - be it food or interior design.

 But I especially liked the idea of someone making up Harry Potter related drinks.
 And then I googled the term and came up with a bunch of interesting stuff.
-So I'm going to share only a couple of them with you guys (I know that this won't be the favorite topic of a bunch of you, but check them all out.
 Watermelon Limeade.
 How to Make Caramel Apple Shots.
 Photo: Michelle Oddis Once in a while, a party trick comes along that grabs our attention.